-Your yoga bag is packed.
+You've made a plan.
 You’ve been hydrating all day.
-You even had a lighter lunch, so it wouldn’t get in the way of your practice.
-You’re halfway to the studio and still you feel it.
+You even had a lighter lunch, so it wouldn’t get in the way of your yoga practice.
+You’re halfway to the studio, or you're just about to put on your yoga clothes to take class at home, and still you feel it.
 You want to turn the car around and go home.
-Or instead run an errand.
+Or, just watch a show on Netflix.
+Or, instead run an errand.
 Or stop and eat tacos.
 Anything, but practice.

 Why is this happening? you think to yourself.
 I’ve been preparing all day to get on my mat and now every cell in my body is telling me to forget about it and do something else.
 I love yoga.
 Yoga is my favorite part of my week.
 So, why all of the resistance?

 Sound familiar?
-At least five times a week I hear a student sigh as they walk through the doors and proclaim, “I almost didn’t come, but I made it here anyway.”
+At least five times a week I hear a student sigh as they log into my virtual class and proclaim, “I almost didn’t come, but I made it to my mat anyway.”

 I’m always glad they chose to fight through the resistance in their mind and their body and end up on their mat that day.
 It’s a bigger deal than they might believe.
 It’s a huge deal, actually.